seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

 More Features: Route Parameters
 -------------------------------

 We can add route parameters with `:xxx` in the url, just like Sinatra and express.
-To read the param in our handler, we use the `param` function.
+To read it in our handler, we use the [`param`](https://hackage.haskell.org/package/scotty-0.10.2/docs/Web-Scotty.html#g:4) function.
 Edit the `/hello` route to be this:

     get "/hello/:name" $ do
         name <- param "name"